wasp-lang/wasp/web/docs/migrate-from-0-11-to-0-12.md

 1. **Verify that the basic auth functionality works** by running `wasp start` and successfully signing up / logging in with each of the auth methods.
 1. **Update your JS/TS code** to work correctly with the new auth.

-  You should use the new auth helper functions to get the `email` or `username` from a user object.
-For example, `user.username` won't work anymore, now you need to do `getUsername(user)`.
+  You might want to use the new auth helper functions to get the `email` or `username` from a user object.
+For example, `user.username` might not work anymore for you, since the `username` obtained by the Username & Oassword auth method isn't stored on the `User` entity anymore (unless you are explicitly storing something into `user.username`, e.g. via `userSignupFields` for a social auth method like Github).
+Same goes for `email` from Email auth method.

+ Instead, you can now use `getUsername(user)` to get the username obtained from Username & Password auth method, or `getEmail(user)` to get the email obtained from Email auth method.

  Read more about the helpers in the [Auth Entities - Accessing the Auth Fields](auth/entities#accessing-the-auth-fields) section.
-The helpers you are most likely to use are the `getEmail` and `getUsername` helpers.
 1. Finally, **check that your app now fully works as it worked before**.
 If all the above steps were done correctly, everything should be working now.

     :::info Migrating a deployed app